 Short documentary (under 30 mins)

 With two winners in each, one international and one Barking and Dagenhgam.

-Each year our we have decided to do a special Grand Jury prize starting in 2019, which means a panel of industry experts will pick a winner from a special category that showcases underrepresented talent in the industry.
-2019’s Grand Jury category is South Asian filmmakers.
+Each year our we have decided to do a special Grand Jury prize starting in 2019, which means a panel of industry experts will pick an exceptional winner from all the submissions to award even more prizes to.

 So if you are from South Asia or your heritage is South Asian, you are invited to submit a short film, documentary or animation in a separate category.
 This is to help a different marginalised group in the film industry each year excel with the winner receiving mentoring all year round.